robinmenninga/ASUS-PRIME-x570-PRO-Version-Checker/README.md

+# Warning: this script will no longer receive updates

 # ASUS PRIME x570 PRO Version Checker

 A script that checks if you have the latest PRIME x570-PRO bios, audio driver, network driver and chipset, made in python.